-d. make available all necessary safety devices and protective equipment along with supervision and instruction to staff in the use of such devices and equipment.
+d. make available all necessary safety devices and protective equipment along with supervision and instruction to volunteers in the use of such devices and equipment.

 e. acquire and maintain the necessary knowledge of current legislation, codes of practice and other available guidance relating to health and safety within Headway North Cumbria activities, maintaining regular contact with relevant outside organisations.
-Headway North Cumbria will ensure that such information is readily available to all members of staff and volunteers.
+Headway North Cumbria will ensure that such information is readily available to all volunteers and members.

-f. update and generally maintain this policy statement, and associated codes of practice, as appropriate, being mindful of any new statutory requirements or work hazards, following consultation and involvement with staff as necessary.
+f. update and generally maintain this policy statement, and associated codes of practice, as appropriate, being mindful of any new statutory requirements or work hazards, following consultation and involvement with volunteers as necessary.